krasoffski/pytasks/getting_started_with_python.md

 time for performing useful and interesting small tasks.
 The best way to learn new language is to have a lot of practice and follow best practices.
-It can be done with help of following awesome site: https://www.codewars.com/ This site contains a lot of tricky tasks created by experienced programmers grouped by complexity.
+It can be done with help of following awesome site: https://www.codewars.com/ This site contains a lot of tricky tasks grouped by complexity which are created by experienced programmers.
 Not to mention the fact, that you can check your solution using prepared tests.
-Also some the most popular solutions might use bad practices but this happen mostly for new tasks and quite rare.
+Also some popular solutions might use bad practices but this happen mostly for new tasks and quite rare.
 Furthermore, if your correct solution does not pass tests check `issue` link, some tasks might have incorrect tests.